uadmin/uadmin-docs/_build/html/_sources/api/log_functions.rst.txt

 -------------
 `Back To Top`_

+.. code-block:: go

+    type Action int

 Action is the process of doing something where you can check the status of your activities in the uAdmin project.

-Type:

-.. code-block:: go

-    int

 There are 12 types of actions: